 7. Proofread At Least Thrice

-It is hard to edit or proofread a paper that you have just finished writing, so it is better to put it aside for a few hours, days, or weeks.
+It is hard to edit or proofread a paper you have just finished writing, so it is better to put it aside for a few hours, days, or weeks.

 8. Keep It Concise